 We are here to support!

 If you have any questions or would like assistance with your grant application please contact the program staff listed at the bottom of this page.
 FPCC staff are available to answer questions about grant eligibility, project proposal ideas, which program or grant may be best for your project and even help you fill out your application over the phone up until the end of September.
 You may also contact an Outreach Coach for information on project planning, resources and information sessions.

 The Mentor-Apprentice Program (MAP) was first developed in California for Native American languages, but the same model can be used to learn any language.
 It was initially created by Leanne Hinton, Nancy Richardson, Mary Bates Abbott and others (Hinton 2001) based on a suggestion by Julian Lang, a Karuk speaker.
 For more information on the program in California, see the website for the Advocates for Indigenous California Language Survival: www.aicls.org

 FPCC started a B.C.
 MAP in 2008 with 12 teams from 11 different B.C. languages.
 The goal for each team was to complete 900 hours of immersion in their language (3 years of 300 hours per year).
 These 12 teams showed great success and all of the apprentices became more fluent in their languages.
 Since then, FPCC has supported hundreds of teams across the province to learn and share their languages.

 Tools and Resources

 Click here for more information regarding the MAP toolkit.
 The program toolkit includes helpful resources to assist with planning your program activities from application to submitting your final report.

-Aurora Skala has worked with Indigenous communities in Territories within B.C. and Alberta as an archaeologist and anthropologist for almost 10 years.
+Aurora Skala has worked with Indigenous communities in Territories within B.C. and Alberta as an archaeologist and anthropologist for over 10 years.
 She received her M.A. from the University of Victoria.